 In addition, the Rio Claro Nature Reserve is located nearby.
 It’s only about 25 miles from Hacienda Napoles to the Rio Claro Nature Reserve.
 So, it is possible to combine a trip to Hacienda Napoles with a visit to the Rio Claro Nature Reserve.

 Is Hacienda Napoles Part of Pablo Escobar Tours?

-Some foreigners who visit Medellín are interested in Pablo Escobar due to the popular Narcos series.
+Some foreigners who visit Medellín are interested in Pablo Escobar due to the very popular Narcos series.
 So, going on a Pablo Escobar Tour in Medellín has unfortunately become popular with foreign tourists.
-We previously looked at 7 Pablo Escobar Tour alternatives.
+And we previously looked at 7 Pablo Escobar Tour alternatives.

 Visiting Hacienda Napoles is not part of the typical Pablo Escobar Tour.
-And since Escobar’s old house at Hacienda Napoles collapsed and was demolished, there is less of a reason for Pablo Escobar tours to visit.
+And since Escobar’s old house at Hacienda Napoles collapsed and was demolished and the plane with arch at the entrance is gone, there is less of a reason for Pablo Escobar tours to visit.

 Haciendo Napoles is completely transformed into an amusement park.
 So, there not very much related to Pablo Escobar remaining at Hacienda Napoles.

-There is the plane at the park entrance and some rusted out antique cars plus information at the small museum.
+There is are some rusted out antique cars plus information at the small museum.
 But that’s about it.
 So, not many Escobar tourists make it to Haciendo Napoles.

 Kid Friendly Things to Do in Medellín and Nearby

 On the Medellin Guru website we have looked at 12 different things to do in Medellín and nearby that are kid-friendly:

 - Parque Explora – Medellín’s Interactive museum and aquarium.